afar-state/afar/libs/fetch/README.md

 import decode from 'jwt-decode'; // <- bring your own jwt decoder

 async function getAuthToken() {
-  // contains mechanism to refresh an expired token
+  // contains mechanism to get a new token.
+  // the Tie bellow calls this only when token
+  // about to expire in 30 seconds time.
 }

 const fetchWithAuth = start().tie(getAuthTie(getAuthToken, decode));